 Options and variety galore!
 I won’t be able to do justice in this section, except to just say that you will never be hungry aboard.
 The Ocean View Cafe restaurant is the main buffet restaurant on board where food and regular hot and cold beverages are served all day, free of charge.
 At each meal they serve foods from various nationalities including Asian, Indian, French, British and American.
 The restaurant opens at 5:30am with early-risers breakfast (running till 11:30am when late risers breakfast ends), lunch is served from 12pm-3pm, high tea is from 4-5pm, and supper from 6-9:30pm.
 Pizza, pasta, salads and desserts are available from early in the morning until 1am (free!), gourmet ice-cream that runs till 10pm, and beverages are available 24 hours a day.

 Guests have the option of eating breakfast and dinner in style, in the main Opus dining room.

 In addition, there are a number of other bars, grills, casual and specialty dining restaurants offering food on the ship for a little fee.
 I used to love the coffee shop where you just pay for your drinks but all the desserts are free – that’s something I wish they had back at home.

-Another favourite restaurant was the Bistro on 5.
-Pay $5 and eat as much as you want (they served gourmet sweet and savoury crepes, soup, salad and tramezzinis).
+Another favorite restaurant was the Bistro on 5.
+Pay $5 and eat as much as you want (they served gourmet sweet and savory crepes, soup, salad and tramezzinis).

 QSINE is a-bit hard for me to explain as it’s a new concept where they serve a number of international dishes, in special dishes in a very special manner (small dishes in a grid-like basket).